Enngage/kontent-custom-element-hot-graphics/README.md

 ## Description

-This custom element for [Kentico Kontent](https://kontent.ai) can be used for deep `copy from language` feature.
-This means it will copy from language current item & all its linked items recursively.
+This custom element for [Kentico Kontent](https://kontent.ai) can be used to select PIN corrdinates and preview them.

 ## Quick Deploy